AlfrescoArchive/alfresco-support-tools/readme.txt

 Special thanks to:
 Mike Farman for his support on this project and parts of the code.
 Marco Mancuso for his help on the development.
-Jamie Allison for his code review and "polish" and improvements.
+Jamie Allison for his code review, "polish" and improvements.
 Will Abson for his useful advice.
 Also to the creators of Smoothie Charts: http://smoothiecharts.org/ the library from which was quite useful and fun to use